ldelatte/spc-ansible-collections/core/README.md

 You can then continue with the last command for another SPC collection by replacing `core` with its name.

-The list of locally available collections can be displayed like this:
+The list of locally available collections can be displayed with this command:
 ```bash
 ansible-galaxy collection list
 ```